Tutorial — Separate stems and lay them into the timeline

 The UI updates the progress overlay (an accent-color fill on the affected timeline range) until status becomes READY (typically 1–3× the trimmed window length).
 When READY, the response carries a stems array — each entry has stemId, a human label ("All speakers" / "Speaker 1" / …), and a signed url for that stem's audio.

-Each stem URL embeds an HMAC token good for SEPARATION_URL_TTL_SEC (default 30 minutes).
+Each stem URL embeds an HMAC token good for SEPARATION_URL_TTL_SEC (default 7 days, capped by SEPARATION_ABANDON_TTL_MS).
 On expiry, call getSeparationStatus(jobId) again to refresh.

 6. Auto-confirm + multi-directive timeline

-vibi auto-confirms the mix immediately on READY (the user does not have to pick stems in a sheet — that was the old flow).
+vibi auto-confirms a default mix immediately on READY (the user does not have to pick stems in a sheet — that was the old flow).
 The new pattern:

 - On